aerobless/knowledge/💰 Personal Finance & Insurance/📈 Investing.md

 # 🚀 Space Sector

 In my opinion it's a great time to invest into space companies, the field is still very young and there are few investable companies.
 Building rockets and space infrastructure is also a hard problem where it's easy to observe (from the outside) the success condition.
-Either you get into orbit or you don't.&#x20;
+Either you get into orbit or you don't.

 ## Public space companies